mailgun/documentation/source/api-email-validation-deprecated.rst

  addresses         A delimiter separated list of addresses.
                    (Maximum: 8000 characters)
  syntax_only       Perform only syntax checks or DNS and ESP specific
-                   validation as well. (true by default) api_key           If you cannot use HTTP Basic Authentication (preferred), you can pass your public api_key in as a parameter.
+                   verification as well. (true by default) api_key           If you cannot use HTTP Basic Authentication (preferred), you can pass your public api_key in as a parameter.
  ================= ========================================================